1 in 59 CHILDREN

 HELPING TO DECODE AUTISM'S PUZZLE

 It was a life-changing moment for Eagles Chairman/CEO Jeffrey Lurie to see his brother – who was diagnosed with autism – communicate for the first time.
 Today, we’ve expanded our charitable focus to include multiple ongoing research grants at leading research institutions, including The Children’s Hospital of Philadelphia, among others, that aim to better understand and treat autism.
-There is so much we can learn about unlocking the mystery of autism and the more understanding and genuine connection we can bring to those touched by autism, the better.
-These investments are in tandem with our fundraising dinner “Taking Flight for Autism.”
+There is so much we can learn and the more understanding and genuine connection we can bring to those touched by autism, the better.

-Taking Flight for Autism is a football-themed, upscale dining event hosted at Lincoln Financial Field.
+Taking Flight for Autism, held in 2016 and 2017, was a football-themed, upscale dining event hosted at Lincoln Financial Field.
 Attendees enjoy a cocktail hour and dinner on the field, as well as a full program of football talk from Eagles coaches, players and executives.
 In its inaugural year in 2016, Taking Flight raised more than $300,000 in net proceeds.
 In addition, Eagles Charitable Foundation made a $1 million donation to the autism support programs at The Children’s Hospital of Philadelphia (CHOP) and its Center for Autism Research (CAR).